ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 a.
 Menus: Allows you to make custom menus that can be placed in your template

 b.
 Widgets: Allows you to edit the information inside of Widgets.
-Widgets are “regions” you can put in your template that can carry a wide variety of functionality.
-Widgets are a great way to allow your content manager a way to make changes to theme’s regions without having to edit code.
+Widgets are "regions" you can put in your template that can carry a wide variety of functionality.
+Widgets are a great way to allow your content manager a way to make changes to theme's regions without having to edit code.

 c.
-Themes: The “skin” of the WordPress site.
+Themes: The "skin" of the WordPress site.
 This tab is where you will enable or change the themes you have in the themes directory in wp-content.

-For now, let’s move past these three very important elements.
+For now, let's move past these three very important elements.
 We will cover all three in much greater detail going forward.

 #### vi.
 Plugins Tab